mimecorg/bc-gettext-utils/README.md

 # Bulletcode gettext utilities

 `bc-gettext-utils` is a toolset for Node.js which helps creating and updating translations in a format compatible with gettext `.po` and `.mo` files.
-It extracts translatable strings from JavaScript and .NET source files and merges extracted translations with existing ones.
+It extracts translatable strings from JavaScript, .NET and PHP source files and merges extracted translations with existing ones.

 In order to load and save translations in `.po` and `.mo` formats, use the [gettext-parser](https://github.com/smhg/gettext-parser) library.